ACX's Technology To Power Indonesia Carbon Exchange

-The Indonesia Carbon Exchange (IDXCarbon) hosted and operated by the Indonesia Stock Exchange (IDX) is powered by ACX's technology
+(MENAFN- EIN Presswire) The Indonesia Carbon Exchange (IDXCarbon) hosted and operated by the Indonesia Stock Exchange (IDX) is powered by ACX's technology.
+With ACX support, IDXCarbon has reached a key milestone towards achieving net zero emission in 2060 or sooner.”

 Launched on 26th September 2023, with its first carbon trades, Indonesia's official carbon exchange, IDXCarbon, will play a vital role in reducing Indonesia's carbon emissions and driving Indonesia's transition to reach net zero emissions by 2060.